ethoreson/ADHD_Training/README.md

 # ADHD_Training
-This is an 8-person project for Seattle's Healthcare Interactive VR Hackathon
+This is an repository for Seattle's Healthcare Interactive VR Hackathon